-Lesson 4: Digital Transformation - Machine learning and blockchain
+Lesson 4: Digital Transformation - Machine learning and Lecture/Discussion blockchain 90 min This lesson focuses on machine learning and data science among the various digital

 This lesson focuses on machine learning and data science, among the various digital technologies used to drive digital transformation (DX).
 We will discuss the growing opportunities and challenges of these technologies.